 Treatment of kidney disease will vary depending of the severity of symptoms.
-A proper treatment plan (which likely includes introducing your cat to a new CKD diet and giving some supplementation) can go a great length towards slowing down the progression of this disease.
-It is crucial that the treatment is based on recent test results and tailored to your cat’s current situation.
+While there is sadly no definitive cure for CKD, a proper treatment plan can go a great length towards slowing down the progression of this disease and increasing quality of life by reducing symptoms.
+Treatment will likely include introducing the cat to a special CKD diet and may also involve additional supplementation.
+It is crucial that the treatment is based on recent test results and tailored to a cat’s current situation.

 Potassium is often given in the form of a supplement because malfunctioning kidneys tend to remove too much potassium from the blood.

 Sometimes high blood pressure can occur as a result of CKD, which over time can cause even more damage to the kidneys.
-In this case your vet should prescribe a medicine to lower the blood pressure to more acceptable levels.
+When this is no longer manageable through diet, your vet should prescribe a medicine to lower the blood pressure to more acceptable levels.

 Contrary to acute renal problems, chronic problems are almost always progressive.
 Meaning there is very little chance of a full recovery.
 The bodies’ compensatory changes will fail at some point.
 However, despite the fact that CKD gets worse over time, a diagnosis does not nescessarily mean that your can’t live a happy life in the coming years.

 Effective treatment and diet changes can both slow down progression of CKD and increase your cats’ quality of life.
 Of course, the potential effect of a treatment will depend on the amount of kidney damage that has occured prior to diagnosis.